Cyb10101/dev-vm-linux/usage.md

 ## Virtualbox import - General

 Here is explained step by step how to import the VirtualBox OVA file and configure the virtual machine.

-For some actions, you can easily use the usage script.
+For some actions, you can easily use the usage script:
+/home/user/dev-vm-linux/usage

 ### Import OVA file